Danya0x07/PCD8544_FlexibleLibrary/README.md

   - "Smart" display content update when using framebuffer;
   - Fast vertical and horizontal lines drawing;
   - An ability to clear part of display (not only the whole display);

 The image scaling feature is very useful when printing a simple logo across the entire display: if the logo fits into 14x8 pixels, then it can be scaled 6 times to 84x48, which saves 36 times memory.

 > Library code is C99 compliant taking into account the limitations of the SDCC compiler( - the only free C comliper for STM8 available on Linux).

+### Usage

+To use the library in your project, just copy the source files located in its root directory to your project, configure the build system paths and edit *_conf.h, *_port.h and optionally *_font.h.

+> Only a single PCD8544 physical instance is supported.